-The gun control unit delivers low-voltage dc power through an electrostatic cable (8) to the multiplier (3), which is housed in the extension (4) of the spray gun.
-The multiplier then generates high-voltage for an electrostatic field.
-This electrostatic field produces a corona discharge around the gun's electrode (1).
-The LED voltage indictor (5) lights when the electrostatics are turned on at the control unit.
-The kV actuator switch (6) can turn the electrostatic power off at the spray gun to reduce the Faraday cage effects.
+The gun control unit delivers low-voltage dc power through a cable (8) to the multiplier (3), which is housed in the spray gun extension (4).
+The multiplier generates high voltage (93 kV) that creates an electrostatic field.
+The electrostatic field produces a corona discharge around the electrode (1).
+The LED voltage indictor (5) lights when the electrostatics are turned on.
+The kV on/off switch (6) can turn the electrostatic power off at the spray gun to reduce the Faraday cage effects.
 Resistors within the multiplier limit the output current at safe levels.
-High-voltage (93 kV) passes through the gun electrode to electrostatically charge the coating material.
-As the charged coating material is sprayed is attracted to the grounded object to be coated.
+The corona around the electrode electrostatically charges the coating material.
+As the charged coating material is sprayed it is attracted to the grounded object to be coated.
 Fluid Flow Fluid enters the spray gun through a fluid supply hose (10) attached to the extension and flows to the fluid tip (2).
-The ball tip (14) opens as the trigger is pulled and controls fluid flow through the fluid tip.
-The packing cartridge (13) prevents fluid from flowing past it into the spray gun handle (7).
-Air Flow The atomization air enters through an inlet (9) in the spray gun handle.
-Pulling the trigger opens the air valve and develops full atomization air flow.
-This air triggers an airflow switch in the multiplier, which turns on the electrostatic power.
-The atomization air continues through the spray gun through its air core (15) when the spray gun is triggered.
-The atomization air helps atomize and shape the coating material as it exits the nozzle.
-The gun includes a trigger lock (11) to prevent accidental triggering of the gun and possible injection injuries.
-Air-assisted airless spray guns can be fitted with a variety of restrictors and nozzles.
+The ball tip (14) opens as the trigger (12) is pulled, allowing fluid to flow to the nozzle.
+The packing cartridge (13) prevents fluid from flowing into the spray gun body and handle (7).
+Air Flow Activation (trigger) air (9) enters the spray gun through an inlet in the handle.
+This air triggers an airflow switch in the multiplier, which turns on the electrostatics.
+When the air valve is opened, the air passes over a heat sink to help cool the multiplier before it exits through a muffler in the side of the spray gun body.
+The spray gun includes a trigger lock (11) to prevent accidental triggering of the spray gun and possible injection injuries.
+Airless spray guns can be fitted with a variety of restrictors and nozzles.
 Restrictors are pre-atomization devices that do not normally reduce flow, but aid in atomization and tend to reduce the pattern width.
 If a restrictor is used, the nozzle gasket is removed and replaced with a restrictor.